 Tips for Avoiding ATM Fraud During Your Trip

 Check each ATM before you use it.
-If you spy a plastic device that looks as though it has been inserted into the card reader or see duplicate security cameras, do not use that machine.
+If you spy a plastic device that looks as though it has been inserted into the card reader or see duplicate security cameras, use a different ATM.

-If other people are waiting near the ATM, use your body to shield your actions as well as your hands.
+If other people are waiting near the ATM, use your body to shield your actions and your hands.
 Even better, have your travel companions stand behind you to block the view of your keystrokes from observers.

 Do not allow waiters, cashiers or anyone else to take your debit card out of your sight.
 Ask that the card be swiped in your presence, preferably by you.
 Make sure your card is swiped only one time.

 Monitor your bank balance while you travel.
-Be sure to do this in a secure way; do not use a public computer or open wireless network to access bank balance information, and do not use a cell phone to call for balance information.
-You can sometimes check your balance on your ATM receipt.
+Do this in a secure way.
+Do not use a public computer or open wireless network to access bank balance information, and do not use a cell phone to call for balance information.

 Check for text, email and voice mail messages from your bank on a regular basis so that you do not miss fraud notification alerts.